splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 You can change the settings of the Splunk Distribution of OpenTelemetry .NET in the following ways:

-- Set environment variables.
+- For .NET applications, set environment variables.
 On Windows, set them in the process scope unless you want to enable autoinstrumentation globally for all .NET applications.

-- You can also edit the ``web.config`` file for ASP.NET applications or the ``app.config`` file for Windows services.
+- For Windows services, you can use ``app.config`` when supported or set environment variables using the Registry.

+- For ASP.NET applications, add settings in the ``appSettings`` block of the ``web.config`` file.
 For example:

    .. code-block:: xml